 Analyze the Competition

-I any industry the best source of information is your competition and the thought leaders of the given industry.
+In any industry, the best source of information is your competition and the thought leaders of the given industry.
 If somebody is in the top 5 rankings in your industry, they probably know what they are doing.
 Take a close look at everything they do: who are their buyer personas, their website design, what kind of offers do they have, what social media channels do they use, how many followers do they have, how much time are they operating in that industry, what kind of content do they have, what kind of content do they share on social media, how much engagement do they have with their fans, etc. Get every piece of information about everything you can find online and then sort it out.

 After you have gathered all the information compare it to the information you already got from your client and buyer persona research.
 Do the buyer personas have anything in common?
 Are you doing anything similar to your competitors?
 Are you doing anything different?
 Is it working?
 All of this will help you find the similarities and differences between your client’s company and competitors, determine what type of communication is effective in the given industry, what types of messages/content do you need to share with your audience and will find the potential “gaps” or “flows” that were overlooked by the competition and can be filled by your agency.